Clery Act Information

 St. John Fisher College fully supports and enforces all local laws governing rape and sexual assault.
 It is the responsibility of all members of the College community to be aware of and adhere to these laws.
 The College provides educational programs and information on rape and sexual assault awareness and prevention.
 For the future safety of the victim and the college community, sex offenses should be reported immediately.
 Even if you decide not to report the sexual assault, it is important to get medical help as soon as possible.

-Important Steps to Take:
+Important Steps to Take After a Sexual Assault

 - Get help!
 Tell the first person you meet that you need help.